daviddvs/ml_nfv_ec/README.md

 python3 model.py --classifier --regressor --clustering -i 5
 ```

-Run the Monitor.
+Run the **Monitor**.
 This will gather CPU, RAM and bitrate info from the Backend machine and it will the save into a results dir.
-Backend machine IP must be edited in the file.
+Backend machine IP must be edited in the python file.
 Note: press CTRL+C to end monitoring process and save data.
 ```
 cd ~/ml_nfv_ec/mon
 python3 mon.py
 ```

-Run the tests in the Client.
-A file with data to be processed will be downloaded in the Client and sent to the Backend.
+Run the tests in the **Client**.
+A file with data to be processed will be downloaded once and stored in the Client.
+Data from that file will be extracted and sent to the Backend.
+In the case of clustering algorithm, data is loaded from the sklearn python library.
 ```
 cd ~/ml_nfv_ec/cli
 python3 rest_test_data.py -t <type_of_algorithm> -n <number_of_prediction_elem> -r <repetitions> -T <test_type>